Success Rockets: Team and development

-Currently, Success Rockets plans to outsource most production and assembly works.
-To reduce costs, Success Rockets electronics are imported from China, because Russian industry currently is unable to provide viable substitutes.
-Success Rockets aims to reduce launch cost to $2.8 million for orbital rocket carriers and to $100,000 for suborbital launches.
-Success Rockets expects to get commercial orders from international private companies but also plans to collaborate with Russian state agencies.
+Success Rockets expects to outsource most production and assembly works.
+To reduce costs, Success Rockets electronics are imported from China.
+They expect to get commercial orders from international private companies but also plan to collaborate with Russian state agencies.

 Profile

-Success Rockets focuses on design, production, and testing ultralight launch vehicles—a suborbital Nebo (trans.
-‘Sky’) and an orbital Stalker.
+Success Rockets designs, produces and tests ultralight launch vehicles; a suborbital Nebo (translation: ‘Sky’) and an orbital Stalker.
 The company also produces small spacecraft and satellite constellations, used for communications and Earth remote sensing.

 Success Rockets designs space tugs and performs data processing.
 By creating its own full development cycle, the company strives for cost efficiency and resource saving.

 Success Rockets plans to reach the project capacity in three steps.
 First suborbital flights in the 20 to 100 km range are scheduled for late 2021 and 2022.
 This stage also includes engine and fuel testing, building satellite models, and a space tug.
 The second stage includes production of an ultralight carrier rocket and its test flight at 200 km altitude with a satellite platform and a space tug.
 At the third stage, Success Rockets plans to scale up the production of ultralight rockets, satellites, and space tugs, and launch them from its own spaceports.

 Ultralight rockets

 Nebo is an ultralight rocket designed for scientific experiments, atmosphere, and meteorological research.
-The Stalker launch vehicle is planned to carry more than 250 kg payload to a 500 km Sun-synchronous orbit.
-The first launch is scheduled for 2024.
+The Stalker launch vehicle is planned to carry more than 250 kg payload to a 500 km Sun-synchronous orbit, the first launch is scheduled for 2024.

 Success Rockets mostly applies its own technologies and solutions in its rockets.
 For instance, the engine body is made of carbon fibers, and heat-resistant graphite is used for the de Laval nozzle.
 To avoid pollution, the team aims to design a zero-waste staging system where all the detached stages burn in the atmosphere after separation.

-The rocket's layout was showcased in December 2021.
-In December 2022 the company introduced an internally developed series of reusable liquid-propellant rocket engines.
+The rocket's layout was displayed in December 2021.
+The next year, in December 2022, the company introduced an internally developed series of reusable liquid-propellant rocket engines.
 All engines are composed of Russian-made components.